shepherd92/personal_website/content/authors/peter_juhasz/_index.md

 <div style="text-align: justify">

-I am a PhD Fellow in Mathematics at [Aarhus University](https://www.au.dk/) under the supervision of [Christian Hirsch](https://christian-hirsch.netlify.app/).
-My doctoral research focuses on the combination of [stochastic point processes](https://en.wikipedia.org/wiki/Point_process) and [topological data analysis](https://en.wikipedia.org/wiki/Topological_data_analysis), which I recently summarized in [this talk](uploads/slides/qualifying_exam.pdf).
+I am a PhD Fellow in Mathematics at [Aarhus University](https://www.au.dk/), working under the supervision of [Christian Hirsch](https://christian-hirsch.netlify.app/).
+My doctoral research combines [stochastic point processes](https://en.wikipedia.org/wiki/Point_process) and [topological data analysis](https://en.wikipedia.org/wiki/Topological_data_analysis), aiming to understand complex systems through novel mathematical frameworks.
+I recently presented the key contributions of my work in [a talk](uploads/slides/qualifying_exam.pdf).

 Prior to my doctoral studies, I worked as a deep learning researcher in the field of automated driving at [Bosch Group Hungary](https://www.bosch.hu/en/).
-Additionally, I have experience as a software architect in the same field.
+My role involved developing cutting-edge algorithms to enhance vehicle perception and decision-making systems.
+Additionally, I have experience as a software architect in the same field, where I led the design and implementation of scalable software solutions.

 </div>